Nim-tech-arch/Shopify-Intelligence-Pipeline/README.md

                        GOLD
                  Decision-Ready Data
                          │
+         ┌───────────────┼────────────────┐
+         ▼               ▼                ▼
+      Pricing         Product          Market
+   Intelligence     Intelligence     Intelligence
+         │               │                │
+         └───────────────┼────────────────┘
                          ▼
-                     SERVING
+                  DATA PRODUCTS
                          │
-            ┌────────────┼────────────┐
+         ┌───────────────┼────────────────┐
          ▼               ▼                ▼
-           APIs        Webhooks      Alerts
+     Dashboards         APIs            Alerts
-            │            │            │
+                         │
-            └────────────┼────────────┘
                          ▼
-                  BUSINESS ACTIONS
+                 BUSINESS DECISIONS

-The strategic progression is:

-Scraping
-   ↓
-Data Collection
-   ↓
-Historical Intelligence
-   ↓
-Decision Products
-   ↓
-Operational Delivery
-   ↓
-E-commerce Intelligence Platform

-The platform is therefore no longer being designed as a scraper with analytics attached.

-It is being designed as a data product system.
+The strategic objective is not to build the largest Shopify scraper.

+It is to build a reliable intelligence system that converts fragmented e-commerce activity into historical, explainable, decision-ready data.

 The crawler collects the evidence.